erupare/test-http-policies-and-parameters/README.md

 1. Save the policy set.
 1. Add a workspace to the policy set that uses Terraform code that references modules in the PMR in the organization you specified.
 1. Queue a plan against that workspace in the Terraform Cloud UI.

+The last step should cause both policies to be tested in your run.

 You could also configure the policy set to use the public Terraform registry by adding the `address` parameter and setting it to `registry.terraform.io` and adding the `public_registry` parameter and setting it to `true`.
 In this case, you should set `organization` to the organization who published the modules you wish to test.
 This is described [here](https://www.terraform.io/docs/registry/api.html#namespace) in the documentation for the Terraform Registry HTTP API.